iboutsikas/iboutsikas.github.io/docs/6.4.0/print.md

 ## Adding faded text
 You can gray out text by adding the `faded` class.

-Use this sparingly and for information that is not essential --- or you don't want viewers to read at all, like when you pull a line form a dirty rap song..
+Use this sparingly and for information that is not essential
+--- or you don't want viewers to read at all, like when you pull a line form a dirty rap song..

+Example:

 I'm faded, faded, faded.
 {:.faded}